-How viable is the site in the UK today?
+How viable is the casino in the UK today?

 The average casino bonus in the UK has a 30× wagering requirement and a 5‑day claim window.
-According to the UKGC’s 2025 annual report, 78% of UK operators enforce a 30‑day account review period for bonus activity.
 These factors combine to make large‑scale hunting risky and less profitable than matched betting.

 What are the key risks of systematic bonus hunting?